juliocymartins/12-MNIST-Competition/README.md

 # How to Use
 - Clone the repository to your local machine.
-- Ensure that the raw data is located in the same directory as the notebook.
 - Install the required packages using the provided command.
 - Run the Jupyter Notebook or Python scripts in the respective chapters to execute the code.